Francis Urquhart: Politics

 Urqhuart lives in Lyndhurst, Hampshire and represents the county constituency of New Forest for the Conservative Party.
 He is right-wing and his policies include abolishing the Arts Council, outlawing vagrancy, reintroducing conscription and banning pensioners from National Health Service treatment unless they have paid for Age Insurance.
 He describes himself to his wife, Elizabeth, as "a plain, no-nonsense, old-fashioned Tory."
-In To Play the King, the King of Britain accuses Urquhart of practically abandoning Scotland and Wales.
+In To Play the King, the unnamed King of the United Kingdom accuses Urquhart of practically abandoning Scotland and Wales.
 Urquhart notes that he detests the welfare state and contemporary youth culture.

 Urquhart's foreign policy is Anglocentric; he thinks that Britain has more to teach the world, and Europe in particular, than the other way around.
 He would like to see the rest of the European Union speaking English – a position that would then completely alienate Foreign Secretary Tom Makepeace.
 Besides this, his strong belief in discipline and the rule of law shapes his foreign policy in Cyprus, where he authorises the use of force against schoolgirls who are blocking military vehicles.